clarkmcc/go-hubspot/generated/v3/crm_extensions/docs/CardsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetCrmV3ExtensionsCardsAppIdGetAllRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCardsGetAllRequest struct via the builder pattern

 Name | Type | Description  | Notes